 “In the modern glut of recipes and cooking sites, Root not only offers delicious recipes and interesting historical knowledge – it constantly reminds me how integral cooking is to our sense of humanity.
 Everything – every era, every culture, every family – is defined by its own foods while we are connected as the cooking species.
 Root is more than recipes; it re-infuses the kitchen, the pantry, and the dinner table with meaning.” – Kimmy Coburn, The Homestead Atlanta

-Root’s founder, Dr. Julia Skinner, has an extensive background in food history research, which she uses to inform her practice as a chef and a professional fermentation specialist.
+Root’s founder, Dr. Julia Skinner, is an award-winning culinary professional with an extensive background in food history research, which she uses to inform her practice in the kitchen and behind the computer.
 This melding of theory and practice allows her to unlock new understandings about the role of food in community building and personal enrichment, both in the past and the present day.

 “My favorite part of being a chef is the communion that it affords, drawing different peoples, cultures and life experiences together in a celebration of flavor.
 Root provides an opportunity to connect not only to each other, but to our collective and individual histories, and in doing so we find something much more than just a meal on a plate: we find ourselves.” -Daniel Holliday, chef and Root community member